Skip to the content.

 Dynamic byte arrays

-string: Dynamically-sized UTF-8-encoded string.
-It is equal to bytes but does not allow length or index access.
-Not a value-type!
+string: Dynamically-sized UTF-8 encoded string.
+It is similar to bytes, but does not allow length or index access directly.

 Enum